cchitsiang/awesome-stars/topics.md

 - [figma/sds](https://github.com/figma/sds) - Simple Design System (SDS) is a base design system that shows how Figma’s Variables, Styles, Components, and Code Connect can be used alongside a React codebase to form a complete picture of a respons
 - [meltylabs/melty](https://github.com/meltylabs/melty) - Chat first code editor.
 To download the packaged app:
 - [instantdb/instant](https://github.com/instantdb/instant) - Instant is a modern Firebase.
 We make you productive by giving your frontend a real-time database.
-- [Y2Z/monolith](https://github.com/Y2Z/monolith) - ⬛️ CLI tool for saving complete web pages as a single HTML file
+- [Y2Z/monolith](https://github.com/Y2Z/monolith) - ⬛️ CLI tool and library for saving complete web pages as a single HTML file
 - [Surfer-Org/Protocol](https://github.com/Surfer-Org/Protocol) - Open-source framework for exporting your personal data.
 - [upleveled/system-setup](https://github.com/upleveled/system-setup) - Set up a PERN development environment on Windows, macOS and Linux
 - [nitrojs/nitro](https://github.com/nitrojs/nitro) - Next Generation Server Toolkit.
 Create web servers with everything you need and deploy them wherever you prefer.